v-rgrace/Viva/Viva/insights/advanced/admin/upload-org-data-admin-center.md

 **Why am I in wave 1?**

 Current product usage and geographical location were the main factors to determine which customers to migrate first.
-Please reach out to us if you have any questions about the wave to which you're assigned.
+Reach out to us if you have any questions about the wave to which you're assigned.

 **Will this affect my organization’s existing data?**

-There is no impact on your organization’s existing data in Viva Insights.
+There's no impact on your organization’s existing data in Viva Insights.
 Every new upload from organizational data in Microsoft 365 is an incremental upload to your existing data.

 **Will there be any downtime associated with this move?**

-No delays are expected, and you should not experience any break in Viva Insights seeded, Copilot dashboard, or premium Viva Insights capabilities.
+No delays are expected, and you shouldn't experience any break in Viva Insights seeded, Copilot dashboard, or premium Viva Insights capabilities.
 The usual time to process your data uploads will still apply.
 While no system downtime is expected, you might need some time to get familiar with the Microsoft 365 admin center platform.

 **Will I still be able to use the Viva Insights Advanced Analytics app to upload data?**

 No, you won’t have access to the organizational data upload feature in the Viva Insights app.
 All other features you use in Viva Insights will still be available.

-If you have any other questions, [please file a support ticket](..//..//get-insights-support.md).
+If you have any other questions, [file a support ticket](..//..//get-insights-support.md).